tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     This solution has two main drawbacks.

-    - It changes the blockchain format, in particular, the way light blocks are verified; thus breaking backwards compatiblity in features such as light clients and IBC (the latter relying on the former).
+    - It changes the block format, in particular, the way light blocks are verified; thus breaking backwards compatiblity in features such as light clients and IBC (the latter relying on the former).
     - The extra information (i.e., the vote extensions) that is now kept in the blockchain is not really needed *at every height* for a late node to catch up.